What is Personalisation?

-- It could also be used to provide a short respite break
+- providing a short respite break

-You can choose whether you would prefer to get support from a service provider such as a voluntary organisation, care agency, the Council or by employing Personal Assistants, or a combination of both.
+You can choose whether you would prefer to get support from a service provider such as a voluntary organisation, care agency, the council or by employing Personal Assistants, or a combination of both.

 Where can I find out more?

 Personalisation and Self-Directed Support has already improved outcomes and increased choices for people in North Ayrshire, such as Marie and Colin (PDF, 420kb).